rudsdevelopment/arduino-discord-presence/README.md

 ![Arduino](https://ruds.neocities.org/arduino.jpeg)
 # Arduino Rich Presence
-**According to file you are in, Sets your discord rich presence.
+**According to file you are in, sets your discord rich presence.
 It supports ".ino" and ".cpp" files (not ".h" or ".c".
 When I try to taking their data, It didn't work)**

 # Examples
 ### For .ino files